 The Team members take great pride in their level of preparation and readiness as well as the fact that they are called upon by other departments to assist in the establishment or training of their tactical units.
 They are looking forward to challenges that may be presented to them in the future.

 The Bismarck Police Department maintains a specially trained team of officers who respond on a call-out basis to incidents involving hostage situations, barricaded persons, and/or suicidal subjects.
-There are currently six officers assigned to the Negotiation Team.
 These officers have all attended specialized training courses, instructed by the F.B.I., on negotiation techniques in hostage and crisis situations.
 They also attend periodic training sessions and seminars on negotiation topics.